AylinOguz/Real_Time_Weather_Kafka_Pipeline/README.md

 ### 7. Verify the Results

 - MySQL Database

        USE weather_db;
        SELECT * FROM weather;

 - CSV File
-A CSV file will automatically appear in your project folder:
+A CSV file will automatically appear in your project folder

          weather_data_sample.csv